germ/germ.github.io/_posts/2019-03-07-Gergo-Setup.md

 Tin a pad on the top corner of it's pads, heat and align the pins.
 Be careful!
 Too much force and you will bend a pin, too long with the iron and you may damage the chip!
 After it's aligned do the same to a corner pin on the other side of the board.
 Apply flux to the contacts and put some solder on the end of your iron.
 Do one pin at a time waiting until the solder has flowed before moving onto the next.
 Remember to check the warmth of the chip periodically!
 Check the pins for solder bridges and reflow/wick solder as necessary.
 You should be able to see gaps between the pins when viewed from the side.

 Repeat the same on the MCU.
 There was a oversight on the silkscreen a bit of background makes it look like there are two places of pin 1.
 The correct placement of the dot is towards the switches. [**Here is a image, don't fuck this up**](https://cdn.pbrd.co/images/HTQG2is.jpg).
+Also one batch of PCBs has a huge circle instead of a tiny marker, [so if you don't see something like this](https://raw.githubusercontent.com/germ/GergoDocs/master/img/26.png), that giant curved line is supposed to be that tiny circle.
+Line it up with that image.

 ### Connectors
 Assuming you've done everything correctly all that is left is the simple stuff!
 Attach the TRRS jacks using a good amount of solder, same for MiniUSB and the reset switch.
 Use flux for  the MiniUSB port and be careful of bridging.
 If you have problems a little tip is to remove or bend the rear casing using a pair of flush cutters.
 It just makes getting into position much easier.
 Be sure to wick out any solder bridges.